Inferring the Energy and Distance Distributions of Fast Radio Bursts using the First CHIME/FRB Catalog

 The model we aim to fit to the Catalog~1 data is a joint rate distribution of $F$ and $\dm$, $R(F, \dm | \bm \lambda)$.
 However, as noted in Sections~\ref{subsec:cat1data} and \ref{subsec:fiducial_distrs}, observed fluence measurements are uncertain estimates of the true fluence.
 While the synthetic bursts are assigned a ``true'' fluence value before injection, there is no good way to forward-model how their fluence values would be ``measured'' by the real-time detection pipeline.
 Thus, directly comparing the ``true'' fluence values of the injected bursts with the ``observed'' fluence values of the Catalog~1 bursts would be subject to systematics not yet fully characterized.
-The better alternative is to use $\snr$ as a proxy for fluence when fitting for $R(F, \dm | \bm \lambda)$, as fluence is strongly correlated with $\snr$ with known calibration factors \citep{merryfield+2022}.
+The better alternative is to use $\snr$ as a proxy for fluence when fitting for $R(F, \dm | \bm \lambda)$, as fluence is strongly correlated with $\snr$ with known calibration factors, with the beam response also taken into account \citep{merryfield+2022}.

 Thus, we wish to make a prediction for the \textit{observed} (as opposed to intrinsic) CHIME/FRB Catalog~1 DM--$\snr$ distribution using a given fluence--$\dm$ model.
-The next section will detail how we fit for the $\snr$$\dm$ distribution, and by extension, obtain the parameters $\bm{\lambda}$ in $R(F, \dm)$.
+The next section will detail how we fit for the $\snr$--$\dm$ distribution, and by extension, obtain the parameters $\bm{\lambda}$ in $R(F, \dm)$.